iExecBlockchainComputing/documentation/for-developers/confidential-computing/create-your-first-gramine-app.md

 docker.io/<username>/tee-hello-world:1.0.0
 ```

-Congratulations you just built your Gramine TEE application.
+Congratulations, you just built your Gramine TEE application.

 ## Test your app on iExec